msalemor/bicep-cicd-demo/README.md

 ## Objective

-The objective of this repo is to demo and discuss de capabilities, benefits and advantages of deploying Azure services using Bicep using Git actions to different environments.
+The objective of this repo is to demo and discuss the capabilities and advantages of deploying Azure services using Bicep using Git actions to different environments.

 ## Main Bicep concept to explore

+- Consistency in naming
+- Consistency in deployment
 - Parameters
 - Variables
 - Resources